-My late grandmother left stacks and stacks of Town & Country Magazine around the house, so I became acquainted with James Villas at an early age.
-Villas was Town & Country’s Food & Wine editor for over 30 years, and while I didn’t care much for wine when I was 12, I enjoyed looking at Town & Country’s recipes because at the time, they seemed quite exotic.
+My grandmother left stacks and stacks of Town & Country Magazine around the house, so I became acquainted with James Villas at an early age.
+Villas was Town & Country’s Food & Wine editor for over 30 years, and while I didn’t care much for wine when I was 12, I enjoyed Town & Country’s food and wine section because the recipes seemed quite exotic at the time.

 Years later, when I was old enough to drive myself to the library, I discovered James Villas had written several cookbooks.
 During my twenties, I checked his cookbooks out from libraries near wherever I was living and read them at night.
 It was like reconnecting with an old friend.